Skip to main content

 Gene Variants and Environmental Interaction

 While rare loss-of-function or gain-of-function mutations in CYP19A1 cause severe syndromes like aromatase deficiency or excess, more common genetic variations known as single nucleotide polymorphisms (SNPs) can create subtle differences in enzyme efficiency.
 An individual might carry a SNP that slightly increases their baseline aromatase activity.
-In the context of a healthy lifestyle with low inflammation and normal insulin sensitivity, this genetic nuance may have no clinical effect.
-When that same individual adopts a lifestyle that promotes obesity and chronic inflammation, the genetic predisposition becomes magnified.

 The environmental and lifestyle factors provide the necessary cellular environment for the genetic variation to manifest as a clinical reality, such as elevated estrogen levels.
-Research into the of the aromatase gene further solidifies this concept.
+Research into the epigenetic modification of the aromatase gene further solidifies this concept.
 Studies show that environmental chemicals and nutritional factors can alter the DNA methylation patterns of the CYP19A1 promoters.
 This provides a direct molecular mechanism showing how external exposures can change the long-term expression of a genetically determined trait.

 References